Eleven or 11 may refer to:

 The concept of 'home' has been researched and theorized across disciplines – topics ranging from the idea of home, the interior, the psyche, liminal space, contested space to gender and politics.
 The home as a concept expands beyond residence as contemporary lifestyles and technological advances redefine the way the global population lives and works.
 The concept and experience encompasses the likes of exile, yearning, belonging, homesickness and homelessness.

-Muscle tissue varies with function and location in the body.
-In vertebrates the three types are: skeletal or striated; smooth muscle (non-striated) muscle; and cardiac muscle.
-Skeletal muscle tissue consists of elongated, multinucleate muscle cells called muscle fibers, and is responsible for movements of the body.
+Skeletal muscle tissue is striated consisting of elongated, multinucleate muscle cells called muscle fibers, and is responsible for movements of the body.
 Other tissues in skeletal muscle include tendons and perimysium.
 Smooth and cardiac muscle contract involuntarily, without conscious intervention.
-These muscle types may be activated both through the interaction of the central nervous system as well as by receiving innervation from peripheral plexus or endocrine (hormonal) activation.
-Striated or skeletal muscle only contracts voluntarily, upon the influence of the central nervous system.
+These muscle types may be activated both through the interaction of the central nervous system as well as by innervation from peripheral plexus or endocrine (hormonal) activation.
+Skeletal muscle only contracts voluntarily, under the influence of the central nervous system.
 Reflexes are a form of non-conscious activation of skeletal muscles, but nonetheless arise through activation of the central nervous system, albeit not engaging cortical structures until after the contraction has occurred.

-The different muscle types vary in their response to neurotransmitters and hormones such as acetylcholine, noradrenaline, adrenaline, and nitric oxide depending on muscle type and the exact location of the muscle.
+The different muscle types vary in their response to neurotransmitters and hormones such as acetylcholine, noradrenaline, adrenaline, and nitric oxide which depends on muscle type and the exact location of the muscle.

 Sub-categorization of muscle tissue is also possible, depending on among other things the content of myoglobin, mitochondria, and myosin ATPase etc.